komolion/komolionfund.org/_team/04_mason_everett.md

 the president of the Men's Choir his senior year at Baylor.
 After being mentored by Dr. Randall Bradley at Baylor, Mason discovered a passion for developing leadership qualities in others.
 He is always looking for ways to use his proficiency with technology to serve people that do not have the opportunities that Mason has been blessed with.
-Mason is now a technology solutions consultant with Credera and lives with his wife Amber in the Dallas, Texas.
+Mason is now a senior technology solutions consultant with Credera and lives with his wife Amber in New York City.